Monash University: Monash Sustainable Development Institute

+Libraries and collections

 Monash University Library currently operates several libraries at all of its campuses, spanning over three continents.
 The library has over 3.2 million items.

-Rare books collection

-Located at the Sir Louis Matheson Library on the Clayton Campus, the Rare Books Collection consists of over 100,000 items, valued because of their age, uniqueness or physical beauty, which can be accessed by Monash staff and students.
-The collection was started in 1961 when the university librarian purchased original manuscripts by Jonathan Swift and some of his contemporaries.
-The collection now consists of a range of items including photography, children's books, 15th- to 17th-century English and French literature, original manuscripts and pamphlets.
-A variety of exhibitions are hosted throughout the year in the Rare Books area.
+Museums and archives

 Monash University Museum of Art

-The Monash University Museum of Art (MUMA), since 2010 based on the Caulfield Campus, is the end result of an initiative started in 1961, when the inaugural Vice Chancellor Louis Matheson created a fund for the purchase of artworks by then living Australian artists.
+The Monash University Museum of Art (MUMA), since 2010 based on the Caulfield Campus, is the result of an initiative started in 1961, when the inaugural Vice Chancellor Louis Matheson created a fund for the purchase of artworks by then living Australian artists.
 The establishment of the museum reflected a desire by the university's founders to create the modern Australian university, and to enrich the cultural life of students, staff and visitors.

 In 1975, the Monash University Gallery was created in the Menzies Building, moving in 1987 to the Multi-Discipline Centre (later called the Gallery Building).

 Its collection had grown to over 1500 works by 2008, including artworks by Arthur Boyd, William Dobell, Sidney Nolan, Howard Arkley, Tracey Moffatt, John Perceval, Fred Williams and Bill Henson.
 While the gallery's focus is on contemporary Australian art, it houses a number of international works and exhibitions.
 It hosts regular exhibitions which are open to Monash students and staff, as well as the general public.